BigRock88/fucucoin/contrib/masternodesetup/README.md

 You need to get **"status" : 4**

-## Congratulations your FUCU node it's running
+## Congratulations your FUCUCOIN node it's running